-The Use of Consultants
+The use of consultants

 The Committee periodically commissions independent expert consultants to advise on particular topics and two such reviews were previously undertaken as set out in the report for 2018/19.
-No consultants were employed to advise the Committee during the current financial year although the Committee will be repeating the independent assessment of benchmarking over the coming months and the outcomes will be reported in next year's report.
+As described above, independent remuneration experts at PwC were commissioned to undertake a review of benchmarking during the reporting period.

-Approach to Remuneration
+Approach to remuneration

+Fundamental Principles

-Fundamental Principles The Committee's Operating Framework states that, "The University is a charity and all remuneration decisions taken must be in the best interests of the charity...Staff costs are the largest item of expenditure for all universities and institutional success is dependent on the staff they employ.
+The Committee's Operating Framework states that, "The University is a charity and all remuneration decisions taken must be in the best interests of the charity...Staff costs are the largest item of expenditure for all universities and institutional success is dependent on the staff they employ.
 The increasing competition between institutions, together with the expectation of more transparency and better accountability, make it even more important to ensure good decision making about pay at all levels.
 Robust governance processes for setting senior staff remuneration are necessary to: